NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

 Thanks to the generous sponsorship of The Kavli Foundation, this event will be free to participants:
 * There is no registration or application fee.
-* Participants will be provided a private room at the Hotel Andalucia Center hotel for the duration of this event (not for the IBRO conference).
+* Participants will be provided a private room at the Hotel Andalucia Center Hotel for the duration of this event, checking in on Monday, September 4 and checking out on Friday, September 8th, the day before the IBRO conference starts.
 * Breakfast, lunch, dinner, and coffee breaks will be provided.
 * You will be responsible for booking your own flight to the event.
 If you need financial assistance for travel, consider applying for an IBRO travel grant, which can be used to arrive early for this event.